Partial Table Of Conents:

 INNODIA and T1DUK

-This study is part of the INNODIA and T1DUK networks.
+Some studies are part of the INNODIA and T1DUK networks.
 INNODIA is a European collection of research universities, commercial companies, and patient organizations aimed at fighting T1D.
 Their research goal is "to advance in a decisive way how to predict, stage, evaluate and prevent the onset and progression of type 1 diabetes (T1D)."
 T1DUK is a UK collection of research universities focused on Immunotherapy research.
 Its principal aim is "To help get immune therapy into the market as part of the management for type 1 diabetes".
 Both networks are funded by JDRF.
 T1DUK is also funded by Diabetes UK (and others) while INNODIA is funded also funded by the Helmsley Trust (and others).